JulienPalard/peps/pep-0xxx.rst

 Translation
 -----------

-Bug tracker
+Issue tracker
-'''''''''''
+'''''''''''''

+Considering that issues opened about translations may be written in the translation language, they should be placed outside b.p.o to avoid mixing languages.

-As all translation have their own github project, they should use the associated github issue tracker instead of b.p.o, avoiding a mix of languages on b.p.o.
-Language team coordinators are responsible of redirecting from b.p.o to their specific github issue tracker every issue opened for their language.
+As all translation must have their own github project (see `Repository for Po Files`_), they must use the associated github issue tracker.

+Considering the noise induced by translation issues redacted in any languages which may beyond every warnings land in b.p.o, triage will have to be done.
+Considering that translations already exist and are not actually a source of noise in b.p.o, an unmanageable amount of work is not to be expected.
+Considering that Xiang Zhang and Victor Stinner are already triaging, and Julien Palard is willing to help on this task, noise on b.p.o is not to be expected.

+Also, language team coordinators (see `Language Team`_) should help triaging b.p.o by properly indicating, in the issue author language if needed, the right issue tracker.

 Branches